 Going south following a former service road, still used by woodcutters and acceptably maintained at least for an easy 0.8 miles walk, you can reach the old bunker for nuclear ordnance.
 It is preceded by parking areas, demolished truck depots and many service roads.
 The assembly should have looked like the one in Brand, but most of the buildings today are gone.

 The bunker is not interred, so the size can be appreciated from the side.
 Unfortunately, the bunker has been left open, and at some time in its history it must have been set on fire, so the walls inside are covered in black soot, and exceptionally dark – unfortunately I couldn’t take an acceptable picture even with a torchlight.
 More recently, it has been used as a dump for common waste.
 The area is far from hygienic, with piles of garbage here and there.
 Furthermore, on the outside it was covered by stupid and ignorant graffiti.

-On the plus side, the crane for maneuvering ordnance ahead of the main door is still in place with the original roof.
-Also visible is the truck unloading deck, ahead of the entrance to the bunker.
+On the plus side, the crane for maneuvering the ordnance ahead of the main door is still in place with its original roof.
+Also visible is the truck unloading dock, ahead of the entrance to the bunker.

 To the west of the area of the bunker, along the public road giving access to today’s airport, some of the original Soviet housing can be seen, apparently still inhabited in some parts.
 The base offers also some aircraft shelters close to the southeastern corner, but these are used as storages, and they are fenced and inaccessible.